 - be admitted to another program at Regent College,

 - write a letter to the Senior Academic Administrator requesting that you be withdrawn as a graduate from the program, and

 - return your original graduation certificate to Regent College.

-If you would like to change programs, complete the Program Change Form and submit it to the Student Services Office.
+If you would like to change programs, complete the Program Change Form below.

 If you are currently in the MA Theo Studies or MDiv program at Regent and wish to apply to the ThM program, you must submit the following: